UponTheSky/read-tdd/ch1/README.md

     - This makes our task much simpler

 ### Dependency and Duplication
+- The code is depending on the tests
+    - we want to add tests without changing the code
+- the answer is: reduce duplication

+### TDD is about being able to take a small step
+- Try first!
+You'll never be able to take a small step if you only take large ones

 ## Personal Summary
 - First, you need to have a mind of a client